jamesbryer/ams_repo/theCoolestPageInMarkdownInThirtyMinutes.md

 ## Chapter 12

-I can highlight in Markdown too.
-Here's some highlighted text:
+We can use footnotes in Markdown too.
+Here's a footnote:

-I need to highlight these ==very important works==.
+This is a sentence with a footnote. [^1]

+[^1]: This is the footnote.